Sr. Director, Operation

-Jason Wright is a global health leader who brings to the LMG Project more than 17 years of experience in family planning and reproductive health, HIV/AIDS, malaria, tuberculosis, and broader health systems with a focus on building the capacity of governments and nongovernmental organizations to bolster programmatic and financial sustainability through management and technical assistance.
+Jason Wright is a global health leader who brings to MSH more than 17 years of experience in family planning and reproductive health, HIV/AIDS, malaria, tuberculosis, and broader health systems with a focus on building the capacity of governments and nongovernmental organizations to bolster programmatic and financial sustainability through management and technical assistance.

 Before arriving at MSH, Mr. Wright was U.S. Director of the International HIV/AIDS Alliance, where he had PEPFAR- and Global Fund to Fight AIDS, Tuberculosis, and Malaria-related matrix management responsibility for AIDS Alliance Secretariat staff in Washington, Brighton, Brussels, and Geneva.
 He served as the primary AIDS Alliance contact with U.S. Government stakeholders and other U.S. stakeholders including foundations, the private sector, and public-private partnerships.
 He oversaw AIDS Alliance project implementation under the USAID-funded AIDSFree, AIDSTAR-Two, GMS, LMG, SIFPO, and TASC4-Africa Projects.